14 Best PR Tools 2026 (Review & Comparison)

 A strong PR strategy usually combines all three.

-Earned media remains one of the most valuable outcomes PR teams can deliver, not because it guarantees instant growth, but because it builds credibility over time, especially when guided by a clear earned media strategy with practical tactics.
+Earned media remains one of the most valuable outcomes PR teams can deliver – not because it guarantees instant growth, but because it builds credibility over time, especially when guided by a clear earned media strategy with practical tactics.

 Coverage can influence potential customers, improve brand reputation, and support long-term visibility in the market.
 Articles often continue attracting audiences long after campaigns end.

-Earned media is powerful, but it’s often misunderstood.
+Earned media is powerful, but often misunderstood.

 Successful PR usually follows consistent patterns.